Greece

 Note

-Do not double-book the same income story across Greece’s digital-nomad and FIP narratives — pick the permit ground that matches how you actually earn.
+Do not use the same income story for Greece’s digital nomad visa and FIP.
+Pick the permit that matches how you actually earn money.

 No comments yet.
 Be the first to share your experience!